AkileshSaravanan/Dendogram-bar-Visualization/README.md

 # AUTHOR = AKILESH S,

-The above listed codes and information are unique and it is open source to use,
+The above-listed codes and information are unique and it is open-source to use,

-We make dataset which gives the developing districts of Tamil Nadu ,they are unique performance with grading using html,
+We made a dataset that gives the developing districts of Tamil Nadu, they are unique performance with grading using HTML,

-index.html contains text of dendogram+bar,
+index.html contains the text of dendogram+bar,

-Skillsdata.csv contains dataset of Developing districts of Tamil Nadu ,they are unique performance with grading,
+Skillsdata.csv contains a dataset of Developing districts of Tamil Nadu, They are unique performance with grading,

 Guided by = Prof.R.Raja Subramanian,